scrazycarl/academic-kickstart/content/home/about.md

 author = "admin"
 +++

 I am a graduate student passionate about data analytics, design thinking and entrepreneurship.
 This website is here to showcase part of my work and experiences.
-Currently, I am looking for career entrey as data analyst or graduate trainee positions in digital transformation.
+Currently, I am looking for career entry as data analyst or graduate trainee positions in digital transformation.